lemon-codes/ScreenShotScavenger/README.md

 functionality is enabled but no custom implementation has been supplied, default implementations will be used.
 Default implementations are initialised just in time when build() is called.
 This allows us to initialise only the default implementations needed at run time and to free resources which will not be used.
+Image and result buffer sizes can also be set.

     // Create instance with all functionality enabled and default implementations used <br />
     Scavenger scavenger = new Scavenger.Builder().build();

-    // Create instance with custom scraper.
+    // Create instance with custom scraper and image buffer size.
 Hunting and report manager disabled.
-    Scavenger scavenger = new Scavenger.Builder().setScraper(new DiskScraper()).enableHunting(false).enableReportsManager(false).build();
+    Scavenger scavenger = new Scavenger.Builder().setScraper(new DiskScraper()).setImageBufferSize(8).enableHunting(false).enableReportsManager(false).build();

 See Builder documentation for a full list of customisations available.
 All methods which accept custom components use upper bound wildcards to allow subclasses of implementations